suncoast-devs/handbook/lessons/js-intro/operators.md

 A comparison operator compares its operands and returns a logical value based on whether the comparison is true.
 The operands can be numerical, string, logical, or object values.
 Strings are compared based on standard ordering.
-In most cases, if the two operands are not of the same type, JavaScript attempts to convert them to an appropriate type for the comparison.
+In most cases, if the two operands are not of the same type, TypeScript attempts to convert them to an appropriate type for the comparison.
 This behavior generally results in comparing the operands numerically.
 The sole exceptions to type conversion within comparisons involve the === and !== operators, which perform